AjnoEO/AjnoEO/README.md

 - 👋 Hi, I’m @AjnoEO
 - 👀 I’m interested in linguistics and mathematics
 - 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 -   vk:       @ajnoeo
 -   telegram: @ajnoeo
 -   discord:  Ajno#6844

 <!---
 AjnoEO/AjnoEO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.